-Reading in general also helps me and when that anxiety comes up, I reach for a self help style book.
-I love reading about different ways to approach things and learning new ways to think about a situation.
-Sometimes it’s just good to read a different opinion things or feel that someone else has anxiety so I feel less alone in the world.
+Reading in general helps me when anxiety comes up and I often reach for a self-help book.
+I love reading about different perspectives and learning new ways to think about a situation.

 8. Write things down

 If you have a million things buzzing around in your head distracting you or stopping you from sleeping, keep a notebook with you and/or next to your bed.
-Write it down and get the thoughts out of your head.
+Write it down and get the racing thoughts out of your head.
 When I can’t sleep I always find this helps.
 I tell myself I can look at it the next day and the endless lists of things I’m thinking about or need to do will still be there.
-Seeing them on paper can also help you see the thoughts may not be as big of a deal as your brain perceives them to be.
+Plus, seeing the thoughts on paper can make them seem like less of a big deal than your brain perceives them.

 Whenever you feel overwhelmed, scared or anxious, it’s pretty common to stop breathing properly.
-Who knew right?!
+Who knew?!
 Sometimes I’ll be thinking and then gasp because I realise I have been holding my breath.
-When this happens, take five deep breaths to slow your heart rate and nervous system down a bit.
-I like the box methods.
-Take four seconds to inhale, four second hold in your belly, four second exhale and four second hold after the exhale.
-T
+When this happens, take ten deep breaths and slow your heart rate and nervous system the hell down.

 - Listen to this Ted Talk by Brene Brown on Vulnerability.

-- Read some articles on the Psychology Today website, there are heaps!
+- Read some articles on the Psychology Today website.

 - Watch some Queer Eye on Netflix.
 I don’t think I’ve ever watched a show that is so uplifting, warm and makes you love humans!
 It makes you want to love yourself more and they address a lot of mental health issues.
 If you don’t want to leave the house because your heads a mess, you may as well watch something positive at home!